bockster6669/XBlog/README.md

 This is an open-source blog application built with Next.js, Prisma, PostgreSQL, and Redux.
 The project is a learning experience for beginners and those looking to contribute to an open-source project.
 The app allows users to create, view, and manage blog posts, tags, and user profiles.

 This project aims to be a collaborative and beginner-friendly environment for contributors who want to gain experience working on real-world applications.
 We welcome all contributions, whether bug fixes, new features, or documentation improvements.
+**Live preview** [Here](https://blog-app-bay-one.vercel.app/) you can see the live version of the site

 ## Features

 - User authentication and profile management
 - Creating, editing, and deleting blog posts
+- comments on posts and comments as replyes on other posts
 - Category management for organizing posts
-- Pagination for blog posts
 - Responsive design using [ShadCN/UI](https://shadcn.dev/)
-- State management with Redux Toolkit
+- User edit profile features

 ## Tech Stack